Indiana’s Trusted Personal Injury Advocates Since 1963.

 However, additional rules govern the safe operation of tractor-trailers and other large commercial trucks.
 One of the most common violations that can result in accidents is the restrictions on a truck driver’s drive times.
 According to regulations from the Federal Motor Carrier Safety Administration, truckers cannot be on the road for more than 11 hours after ten hours of rest.

 Additionally, truckers cannot drive more than 60 hours in seven consecutive days.
-Violations of this law can lead to fatigue that reduces reaction times and makes accidents more likely.
-An Indianapolis truck accident attorney could investigate the cause of a collision to determine how a truck driver failed in their obligation to protect others.
+Violations of this law can lead to fatigue, which reduces reaction times and makes accidents more likely.
+An Indianapolis truck accident attorney could investigate the cause of a collision to determine if truck driver negligence was involved.

 Get a Free Consultation With an Indianapolis Car Accident Lawyer from Yosha Law